phetsims/joist/doc/HomeScreen.md

 <!-- Sim Screen 01 -->
 <article>
-  <h1>Macro Scale Screen, Coulomb’s Law</h1>
+  <h1>{{Macro Scale}} Screen, Coulomb’s Law</h1>
    <!-- Screen specific intro with Screen Parameters -->
-   <p>The interactive {{Macro Scale Screen}} changes as you play with it.
+   <p>The interactive {{Macro Scale}} Screen changes as you play with it.
 It has a Play Area and a Control Area.
 The Play Area has two charged spheres, Charge 1 (q1) and Charge 2 (q2), currently separated by {{distance}} centimeters.
 Each charge is held by a small robot.
 Spheres can be moved closer or further from one another, and the charge of each sphere can be increased or decreased.
 The Control Area has checkboxes to display forces or change to scientific notation, and a button to reset the sim.</p>
    <!-- Screen Specific Interaction Hint -->
    <p>{{Move spheres or change their charge to begin observations.}}</p>
    <!-- Common Keyboard Shortcuts Hint -->